A note on Hall conductance and Hall conductivity in interacting Fermion systems: Locality of generalized step function operators

-with a constant $c$ independent of $t, \eps, x, A$.
+with a function $b$ that is independent of $\eps, x, A$ and grows at most polynomially in $t$.
 From here Lemma \ref{lem:commutator bound} and the properties of the NEASS generator ( Definition \ref{def:NEASS}) give us

 from which the desired statement follows.
-For the second statement we use Lemma \ref{lem: cocycles} to get

-and then apply the first bound from Lemma \ref{lem: local aut estimates}, which yields a constant $c_2$, independent of $\eps$, and $x$, such that
+For the second statement we use Lemma \ref{lem: cocycles} and the super-polynomial decay of $W$ and Lemma \ref{lem: half plane liouvillian} to get a three constants $c_1, c_2, c_3$ and an at most polynomially growing function $b_1$ all independent of $x$ and $\eps$, such that

-Due to the uniform boundedness of the NEASS generator (Definition \ref{def:NEASS}), this proves the claim.
-To treat the third statement we first assume $x_2 <0$ and insert the definition of the off-diagonal mapping.
-Additionally using the second bound of Lemma \ref{lem: cocycles} and the fact that $W$ decays faster that polynomially, results in a constant $C$, independent of $\eps$ and $x$, such that
+We used the uniform boundedness of the NEASS generator (Definition \ref{def:NEASS}) to choose $b_1$ uniform in $\eps$.
+Hence, we have proven statement two.
+To treat the third statement we first assume $x \in C_0^g \cup C_\delta^g$ and insert the definition of the off-diagonal mapping.
+Additionally using Lemma \ref{lem: cocycles} and the fact that $W$ decays faster that polynomially, results in a constant $C_1$, independent of $\eps$ and $x$, such that

 With the commutator bound of Lemma \ref{lem:commutator bound} and the first statement, we arrive at

 where $C_2 $ is independent of $\eps$ and $x$.
 This can now be further estimated as